varunteja007006/JobToday-ReactJS/README.md

   - **images**

-    > In this "images" folder all the images that are required for the project are stored
+    > In this "images" folder all the images that are required for the project are stored.

 - **components**